superxin915/SD260-Exercise6/README.md

+# Shopping Cart

-To begin, you'll need to clone the app from this [repository](https://github.com/yuxinli915/SD260-Exercise6)
+To begin, you'll need to clone the app from this [repository](https://github.com/yuxinli915/Shopping_Cart).

 All the HTML and CSS is already included in `App.js` and `index.css` files.
 You'll need to perform an `npm install` to install all the packages necessary to run the application.